Reserve Deputy Program

 The mission of the Reserve Unit is to assist the Sheriff's Office in any capacity deemed necessary by the sheriff, as well as working with various groups and organizations in the community.
 Reserves assist with crowd and traffic control, training of full-time law enforcement, court security and transportation of inmates, and general deputy support.

 The reserve deputy must be committed to training and must possess a high level of integrity, maturity, and respect.
-As a reserve in basic training, you will be required to meet every other Tuesday night from 1900 hours to 2100 hours.
+As a reserve in basic training, you will be required to meet every Wednesday night from 1800 hours to 2200 hours.
 Once certified as a reserve, mandatory attendence is required at monthly meetings with exceptions.